aditidutta696-dev/cross-platform-threat-mitigator/README.md

 ## 🗺️ Future Roadmap

-* **TheHive Integration:** Automate case creation via API for professional SOC incident tracking.
+Web Dashboard: Developing a Flask-based UI to provide real-time visualization of network traffic patterns and live AI confidence scores.

-* **Web Dashboard:** A Flask-based UI to visualize live network traffic and AI confidence scores.
+Multi-Node Orchestration: Scaling the "Detection Brain" to manage and mitigate threats across a fleet of multiple Linux endpoints simultaneously.

-* **Multi-Node Support:** Scaling the brain to manage multiple Linux endpoints simultaneously.
+Deep Packet Inspection (DPI): Moving beyond header analysis to inspect packet payloads for more granular threat classification using Recurrent Neural Networks (RNNs).
 ---

 ## 📜 License & Disclaimer